 The second category of employers that is not subject to the H-1B cap is nonprofit organizations related to or affiliated with an institution of higher education, as defined in the first exception above.
 The most common example is a teaching hospital connected to a university medical school.
 Such hospitals normally are nonprofit organizations and typically have entered into extensive cooperative education agreements for university faculty members to have hospital privileges and for medical students to receive medical training at the hospital.

 Another example that has had mixed results is a primary or secondary school.
 U.S. Citizenship and Immigration Services (USCIS) has approved some H-1B petitions for primary or secondary teachers and denied others.
 Such cases usually hinge on the affiliation requirement.
-In some cases, USCIS agreed that there was a qualifying affiliation – normally through university and school district student teaching programs – and in other cases denied the H-1B petition because the "affiliation" was too weak or not fully documented.
+In some cases, USCIS agreed that there was a qualifying affiliation; normally through university and school district student teaching programs; and in other cases denied the H-1B petition because the "affiliation" was too weak or not fully documented.

 Beyond the teaching hospital example, it will take some research to determine whether this exception applies.
-First, the organization must be a nonprofit – that is, an organization that uses its earnings or contributions to achieve a mission or goal rather than transferring them to its owners as profit or dividends.
-Technically speaking, an organization cannot be considered a nonprofit until the federal government (through the Internal Revenue Service) has granted it tax exempt status, i.e. designated it as a so-called 501(c)(3), (c)(4), or (c)(6) organization, according to the relevant provision in the tax code.
+First, the organization must be a nonprofit: that is, an organization that uses its earnings or contributions to achieve a mission or goal rather than transferring them to its owners as profit or dividends.
+Technically speaking, an organization cannot be considered a nonprofit until the federal government (through the Internal Revenue Service) has granted it tax exempt status, i.e. designated it as a so-called 501(c)(3), (c)(4), or (c)(6) organization, according to the relevant provision in the U.S. tax code.
 Examples of nonprofits include organizations with religious, charitable, scientific, literary, or educational purposes.

 This third category of cap-exempt employers is research organizations that are engaged in basic and/or applied research to further the knowledge of a particular subject or find ways to apply new scientific knowledge to commercial pursuits.
 The research organization must be either a nonprofit or a part of the federal government.
-As mentioned above, it may require seeking the advice of an immigration attorney to determine whether a particular research job will be cap-exempt.

 As mentioned above, in addition to working for a cap-exempt employer, it's also possible to avoid the H-1B cap by working at a cap-exempt employer even while officially employed by a separate entity.
 This of course first requires demonstrating the cap-exempt status of the entity where the H-1B worker will be placed.
-Examples may include a pharmacist working for a private pharmacy or a health care provider working for a private practice group, both of which are located on a university hospital campus.
+Examples might include a pharmacist working for a private pharmacy or a health care provider working for a private practice group, both of which are located on a university hospital campus.

-Hospitals are the simplest and most transparent examples of workplaces that may not be subject to the H-1B cap.
+Hospitals are the simplest and most transparent examples of workplaces that might not be subject to the H-1B cap.
 Through further investigation, however, there are many other organizations that qualify.
-Peeling back the layers and identifying key documents to evidence the organization's status (such as it’s being an institution of higher education or nonprofit) and relationship (perhaps between a nonprofit organization and an institution of higher education) will permit filing an H-1B petition at any time.
+Peeling back the layers and identifying key documents to evidence the organization's status (such as its being an institution of higher education or nonprofit) and relationship (perhaps between a nonprofit organization and an institution of higher education) will permit filing an H-1B petition at any time.

 Nonetheless, if the cap-exempt research reveals either that the organization does not fit within one of the exceptions or that there is no supporting documentation, the employer still has the option of pursuing a cap-subject petition for one of the 85,000 visas.